programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

  	with 278586 stored elements in Compressed Sparse Row format>
 ```

 This message tells us that `X_train` is a sparse matrix made up of float64 data.
 This data type comes from the numpy library and is used to represent 64-bit floating-point numbers, which have the same level of precision of Python’s built-in `float` type).
-The dimensions 1514x3500 tell us that we have 1514 reviews in our training data, and 3500 TF-IDF weighted terms from which to train the model.[^17] Scikit-learn expects independent variables (training and test) to stored in an array-like object with the dimensions [number-of-samples x number-of-features], whether that's a scipy sparse matrix, a pandas DataFrame, a numpy array, or a standard-Python list of lists.
+The dimensions 1514x3500 tell us that we have 1514 reviews in our training data, and 3500 TF-IDF weighted terms from which to train the model.
+Scikit-learn expects independent variables (training and test) to stored in an array-like object with the dimensions [number-of-samples x number-of-features], whether that's a scipy sparse matrix, a pandas DataFrame, a numpy array, or a standard-Python list of lists.

 Meanwhile, if you inspect `X_test`, you will see something like this: